golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-backup.md

 Ensure you store that key file in a safe place.
 In case your Golem wallet gets corrupted or lost, if you don't have the backup, your funds will be lost forever.

-Likewise, consider encrypting or password-protecting the keystore file so that someone who'd take hold of the file won't automatically be able to take control of your funds.
+Likewise, consider encrypting or password-protecting the keystore file so that someone who gets hold of the file won't automatically be able to take control of your funds.
 We have included the appropriate instructions above.

 {% /alert %}